This privacy notice is provided on behalf of Lane Clark & Peacock LLP (“LCP”) of 95 Wigmore Street, London, W1U 1DQ, registered number OC301436.

 - there are appropriate safeguards in place for the data (ie individuals’ rights in respect of that data are still enforceable and effective remedies are still available).

-We do not routinely transfer personal data that we process on behalf of clients outside the EEA.
+We do not routinely transfer personal data that we process on behalf of clients outside the UK or EEA.
 Where we are acting on a client’s instructions to do so, the client will usually have put in place appropriate safeguards.

 Sharing personal data